pietroppeter/domain-driven-data-science/notes.md

   - (also chatgpt for sure, but you need to be careful)
 - 8) get inspired by domain: Toyota's 4S and data processes
 - 9) data generation process: e.g. data exploration of inbound vs outbound [x]
+  - warehouse image, picked a mix pallet one [x]
 - 10) zeroth rule of Machine Learning: start with no ML (and further rules on complex heuristics)

 four: ending, thanks, references (connect through socials)